homemade soy milk

 It’s been so hot lately, so I am always looking for something refreshing to cool me down.
 Sometimes that’s ice cream.
 Other times it’s salad.
 And sometimes it’s a drink like this homemade soy milk.
 I had never made soy milk before, but after seeing this video, I definitely wanted to try it.
 This homemade soy milk recipe is also only 3 ingredients!
 It does take a bit of arm strength, but it is definitely worth it in the end.

-Soy milk is a drink that is popular in Asian countries.
-Originating from China, it is made from soaking and grinding soybeans.
-The resulting liquid is then boiled and sometimes sweetened with some type of sweetener.
-In Vietnam where my parents are from, they even add fresh pandan as flavoring.
+Soy milk is a drink that is popular in many Asian countries, and used for a load of things, but for me, they’re just a drink I had for dinner from time to time.
+I typically had Chinese or Vietnamese soy milk, and yes there is a difference.
+In Vietnam where my parents are from, they add fresh pandan as flavoring.
 That’s why a lot of the soy milk you get in Vietnam or in Vietnamese stores are green!
-Growing up, I had both regular soy milk and pandan soy milk.
+Growing up, I had both regular soy milk without the flavoring and pandan soy milk.
 I didn’t have a preference for one or the other; I just knew that the soy milk at Asian grocery stores were the best.
 No offense to Western stores, but soy milk there just doesn’t measure up.

 How to make my homemade soy milk recipe